IntouchHealth/avro-fhir/README.md

 # avro-fhir
 ## Avro schemas for FHIR resources

-WORK IN PROGRESS

-As the healthcare technology landscape becomes ever more complex, it is more important than ever to have robust ways to communicate information.
-One way to address this need is standardization.
+As the healthcare technology landscape becomes increasingly complex, it is more important than ever to have common, robust ways to exchange health information.

-This project brings together FHIR and Avro.
-Both these standards are
+One way to address this need is through open standardization.
+The goal of this project is to help promote the adoption of open standards by assembling a collection of Avro schemas for FHIR resources.

+Avro and FHIR are both
 - open source
-- widely adopted (and on the rise)
+- widely adopted (and increasingly so)
 - language/platform neutral
+- developer/human friendly
+These attributes make them well suited to modern challenges of healthcare data exchange.

+## To use this project
+Just grab schemas from the schemas/ directory and use them to serialize your data with Avro.

+Don't know about Avro? https://avro.apache.org
+Don't know about FHIR? https://www.hl7.org/fhir/overview.html Other questions? bwang@intouchhealth.com